University of Wales Trinity Saint David

 English Language Requirements

-- For undergraduate and postgraduate programmes you must have a CEFR Level B2 in an English language test which is equivalent to a minimum of IELTS 6.0 overall with a minimum of 5.5 in reading, writing, listening and speaking.
+- For study at undergraduate level and above, English language must be assessed at CEFR Level B2, which is equivalent to a minimum of IELTS 6.0 overall with no less than 5.5 in reading, writing, listening and speaking.
+To meet this requirement, students must provide evidence of a Secure English Language Test (SELT).

 Accommodation for International Students